liesnikov/extensible-elaborator/main.md

 The part of the implementation of a dependently typed language that is responsible for type checking user-facing surface syntax and inferring the parts that have been left implicit is known as the *elaborator*.
 One common piece of infrastructure used by elaborators are metavariables, also known as "existential variables" [@thecoqdevelopmentteamCoqProofAssistant2022, chap.
 2.2.1], which represent as-of-yet unknown parts of the program.
 Together with metavariables also comes unification, i.e. the ability to constrain two terms to be equal.
-Metavariables and unification are heavily used throughout many elaborators for infering implicit arguments and for general type-checking, making them sensitive towards changes in unification algorithms.
+Metavariables and unification are heavily used throughout many elaborators for inferring implicit arguments and for general type-checking, making them sensitive towards changes in unification algorithms.
 Because of the complexity unification, breaking changes are often discovered only when run against a large existing project on CI, such as the Standard and Cubical libraries for Agda or the `unimath` library for Coq.

 To move towards a cleaner and more maintainable model for implementing elaborators, we propose a new architecture for an extensible elaborator for dependently typed languages.